 - Eight are not on Hatewatch of which four have no public engagement and four have insufficient engagement to qualify.

 - **REMEMBER, Mayor Johnson and City Manager Ludwig also oversee the Kanab City Police with some exposed in KURW post Kanab City Police Department: Chief Tom Cram & Officer Dustin Bundy.
 Mayor Johnson is also a teacher.
 Some of his co-workers were exposed in KURW post Public School Employees.
-Kane County School District
+Kane County School District.
+The former Kanab City Manager & Fire Chief, Joe Decker, was charged 02/2025 for trespassing during which he used his 2022 building code to enter a building to get information from an employee’s computer (dismissed 04/2025).
+While Mayor Johnson has Red Level Hatewatch designation, neither Ludwig nor Decker have any evidence of public extremism or bigotry.

 Of the seven applicants for the open council seat by Celeste Meyeres,